 SET Phase IV Regions (Started Fall of 2013)

 - Brookings Commute Area Region which includes Hamlin, Deuel, Brookings, and Moody

-Learn more about SET from a Community Development Field Specialist near you:
+Learn more about SET from a Community Vitality Field Specialist near you:

 - Kari O’Neill (605.685.6972) Martin, SD

 - Peggy Schlechter (605.394.1722) Rapid City, SD

 - Kenneth Sherin (605.995.7378) Mitchell, SD